Jack Leathersich: Chicago Cubs

 Leathersich was claimed off waivers by the Chicago Cubs on November 19, 2015.
-He was then non-tendered by the Cubs on December 2, 2015, thus making him a free agent.
-On December 23, 2015, the Cubs re-signed him where he rehabbed the 2016 season after undergoing Tommy John in July.
-The Cubs added him to their 40-man roster after the 2016 season.
+He was then non-tendered by the Cubs on December 2, thus making him a free agent.
+On December 23, the Cubs re-signed Leathersich, and he spent the 2016 season in rehabilitation to due to his Tommy John procedure.
+On November 18, 2016, the Cubs added Leathersich to their 40-man roster to protect him from the Rule 5 draft.

+Leathersich's sole appearance for the Cubs came on July 6, 2017, against the Milwaukee Brewers, where he allowed two runs over 2/3 of an inning.
+The rest of his with the organization was spent with the Triple-A Iowa Cubs, for whom he compiled a 2-4 record and 2.84 ERA with 72 strikeouts across 41 appearances.
+On September 2, Leathersich was designated for assignment following the acquisition of Leonys Martín.

 Pittsburgh Pirates

 On September 4, 2017, Leathersich was claimed off waivers by the Pittsburgh Pirates.
-He was placed on waivers on March 26, 2018.
+He made six scoreless appearances for the Pirates, recording six strikeouts across 4 1/3 innings pitched.
+Leathersich was placed on waivers on March 26, 2018.

 Cleveland Indians

 Leathersich was claimed off waivers by the Cleveland Indians on March 27, 2018.

-Leathersich was designated for assignment on April 26, 2018.
-After clearing waivers, he was outrighted to the Indians' Triple-A affiliate, the Columbus Clippers.
-He was released on July 12, 2018.
+Hewas designated for assignment on April 26, following the promotion of Jeff Beliveau.
+Leathersich cleared waivers and was sent outright to the Triple-A Columbus Clippers on May 1.
+In 35 appearances for Columbus, he compiled an 0-2 record and 3.98 ERA with 34 strikeouts across 31 2/3 innings pitched.
+Leathersich was released by the Indians organization on July 12.

 Texas Rangers

 On December 21, 2018, Leathersich signed a minor league contract with the Texas Rangers.
-He was released on March 14, 2019.
+He was released prior to the start of the regular season on March 14, 2019.